nulitas/anime-or-not/README.md

 ### Installation

-1. Run your application using flask run.
+* Run your application using flask run
   ```sh
   flask run
   ```